flame/blis/docs/Discord.md

 This file walks the reader through basic instructions for joining the BLIS community on [Discord](https://discord.com).

+If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!

 Discord is free to use for everyone.
 You can optionally pay for premium features via their [Nitro](https://discord.com/nitro) subscription, but Nitro is not necessary for most casual users.

 Discord offers several kinds of clients.
 Users may use Discord via: